kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-configuration/custom-certificates/_index.en.md

     name: ""
 ```

-Re-deploy the chart and the Certificate resource will not be created anymore.
+Re-deploy the chart and the `Certificate` resource will not be created anymore.
 You have to manually create
-a `dex-tls` Secret in Dex's namespace.
-This Secret follows the
+a `dex-tls` Secret in the `oauth` namespace.
+This `Secret` follows the
 [same format](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) as the one for KKP's API.

 ### Identity-Aware Proxy